 What is Lavender essential oils?

 So, when you get asked at your next trivia night, Lavender (Lavandula angustifolia) is a member of the mint family that is used mainly for perfumes, soaps, fresheners, and beauty products.
 It is also farmed extensively for use as essential oils.
 Lavender Essential Oils are produced via steam distillation.

-- In the diffuser: Lavender has a calming effect and is highly recommended as a stress reliever.
+Lavender has a calming effect and is a good stress reliever.
 I am a naturally stressful person and I have to say that I have noticed my own sleep patterns are better when this is on… Plus, it really does smell ok.

-- Dandruff control: Mix it with Jojoba or Coconut oil in a 1 drop per tablespoon ratio (or more if needed) and massage into the scalp to moisturise the hair and control dandruff.
+Mix it with Jojoba or Coconut oil in a 1 drop per tablespoon ratio (or more if needed) and massage into the scalp to moisturize the hair and control dandruff.
 I have tested this over the last couple of days and it actually does seem to work.

 Ok, there also appears to be some other fairly decent uses for Lavender Oil in the world of men:

 Lavender Essential oils are really really good for all things hair.
 I have read in a number of places that an equal part mixture of Lavender, Thyme, Rosemary and Cedarwood essential oils with a carrier oil actually promotes hair growth and baldness prevention – I have not tried this and cannot vouch for its effectiveness but where there’s smoke…

 Note: This little formula is also promoted as a controller of head lice – something I will no doubt get to test as the little one continues his schooling life.